This information should not be relied upon as legal or professional advice. Read the disclaimer.

 UK Register for qualified hairdressers

-Any hairdresser or barber may elect to register with the Hair Council provided he or she has evidence of training to an approved standard, that is a standard approved by the Council.
+Any hairdresser or barber may elect to register with the Hair Council provided he or she has evidence of training to an approved standard, which is a standard approved by the Council.

 Information about how to register, including its claimed benefits, is given on the Council’s website.